Uglemat/Malang/README.md

 It will evaluate `<expr>` in the context of `<module>`, or in other words, in the same environment, and then return it.
 So you can use all the identifiers in the module inside `<expr>`. `<expr>` is usually just an identifier that points to a function in the module, but it could be a more complicated expression, such as a tuple or a function expression.
 Why not.
+You cannot bind new identifiers in `<expr>`, it is said to be evaluated in "readonly mode".

 So if `My_Module` contains a function bound to the identifier `Factorial` then you can do this to use it: